jivanpal/drat/docs/commands/recover.md

 If no filesystem tree or object map is specified, the default is `--volume 1`.
-The simplest usage thus involves only specifying {argument}`path`, in which case the item at that path within the first volume will be recovred.
+The simplest usage thus involves only specifying {argument}`path`, in which case the item at that path within the first volume will be recovered.
 You can additionally specify {argument}`volume` or {argument}`volume-name` if the item you wish to recover is not within the first volume.

-The entry point serves as the file or directory you want to recover.
-If you specify the entry point via {argument}`path`, then the target (output file/directory) will have the same name.
-If you specify it via {argument}`fsoid` or wish to override the target name, specify it with {argument}`output`.
+Specify the output path (the path to write the recovered data to) with {argument}`output`.
+If the output path is a directory and ends with `/`, the item you wish to recover will be stored within that directory, and the item name as determined by {argument}`path` or {argument}`fsoid` will be used as the recovered item's name.
+The default is `--output ./`, so the recovered item will be written to the current working directory.
 Specifying `--output -` when the entry point is a file will result in the file data being sent to {file}`stdout`, and all normal informational output will be sent to {file}`stderr` rather than {file}`stdout`.

 Whilst files are being recovered, they are temporarily named `_com.dratapp.recover_<target name>`, and then renamed to `<target name>` once